Jordan & Lola in the Paloma Gown

 On the lead up to the day I was really worried about the weather.
 I was hoping for a golden sunset (something I can’t live without in life!) but the forecast was looking grey and rain was a possibility.
 When we were saying our vows on the beach, Jordan had just finished reading a poem he’d written about me being his sunset.
 As he was wrapping up, the sun broke through the clouds and golden light flooded onto his face.
 I just started laughing and he looked so confused.
 I said “do you see what’s happening right now?” and we just started cry laughing at each other.
 It was hilarious and super special.

 Then going to the fish n chip shop in our fancy gears was also pretty funny.
 Especially because the owner gave me a free fizzy drink to congratulate me hahaha!

 Any top beauty/health/fitness or wedding preparation advice that you can share…

 Eat clean and drink heaps of water!
 Your skin will thank you for it!

 Any last advice or words of wisdom that you can share…

 Just do it your way.
-Try not to get caught up in the crazy details of it all so you can make sure its about marriage, not about a wedding.
+Try not get caught up in the crazy details of it all so you can make sure its about a marriage, not about a wedding.
 I’ve seen the difference over the years and the difference is HUGE.